udamir/mosx/.docs/serializer.md

 ## **LightSerializer**

 Simple serializer based on messagePack and with static decodeMap.
-DecodeMap will added to snapshot and required for decoding.
+DecodeMap will added to encoded snapshot and required for decoding.

 Patch converted to tuple array format, ```patch.path``` converted from string to bytes with indexes in static decode Map.
 The algoritms is following - patch consists of 2 parts: header and body: